cjfrisz/clojure-tco/README.md

 ## Resources

-A list of the resources for BBC transformations is as follows:
+A list of the resources for CTCO transformations is as follows:

 *
   [A First-Order, One-Pass CPS Algorithm](http://www.brics.dk/RS/01/49/BRICS-RS-01-49.pdf)